microbit-apps/display-shield/README.md

 #### Setting pixels at locations

-You can create your bitmaps while your program is running too (dynamically).
+You can create your bitmaps while your program is running.
 To make a bitmap this way, you set the color of a pixel at its location with code.
-Pixels are addressed by their row (``x`` value) and column (``y`` value) inside the bitmap.
+Pixels are addressed by their column (``x`` value) and row (``y`` value) inside the bitmap.
 You could create an empty bitmap and make some or all of the bitmap by setting pixel colors in your code.
 Let's make a 32 x 32 box by creating an empty bitmap and then draw an orange border in it.

 ```block
 let orangeBox = bitmaps.create(32, 32)